This modifier calculates the spatial correlation function between two particle properties.

 OVITO uses the FFT to compute the convolution.
 It then computes a radial average in reciprocal and real space.
 This gives the correlation function up to half of the cell size.
 The modifier can additionally compute the short-ranged part of the correlation function from a direct summation over neighbors.

-For example, when both particle properties are constant and unity, the modifier returns the pair correlation function.
+For example, when both particle properties (P1 and P2) are constant and unity, the modifier returns the pair distribution function.
 The reciprocal space representation is then the structure factor.

 First particle property for which to compute the correlation, P1.